ollama/ollama/docs/import.md

 ## Importing (PyTorch & Safetensors)

-> Importing from PyTorch and Safetensors is longer process.
+> Importing from PyTorch and Safetensors is a longer process than importing from GGUF.
 Improvements that make it easier are a work in progress.

 ### Setup